lenewsad/IntuneEDU/IntuneEDU/how-to-add-apps.md

 After you add apps, you can [install the apps](install-apps.md) on groups of devices.

+Settings are applied to groups, including groups of apps.
+Since groups are set up as hierarchies, with one group above another, [any apps assigned to a group are inherited by all of its subgroups](settings-inheritance.md).

 ## Add web apps

 A _web app_ is an app that is accessed by users exclusively in a browser.
 They are easy to assign because all you have to send to users are links to websites, rather than sending any install files to their devices.